 The Chaplet of the Seven Sorrows is a prayer that recalls the grief that Mary experienced within her own life.
 Each sorrow is recalled followed by praying seven Hail Marys.
 This chaplet takes a bit longer to recite than a typical rosary.
 For detailed information and reflections, click here to download the instructions.

 For younger children, the chaplet may be condensed as you see fit.
-For example, each ‘sorrow’ could be stated followed by 1-3 Hail Mary’s.
+For example, each sorrow could be stated followed by one to three Hail Marys.

 Learn about God’s infinite mercy.